 That’s an awful feeling leaving you feeling less than human.

-She was not placed in this world to have people project their grime.
-Alicia is more than that.
+She was not placed in this world to have people project their grime, their issues, on her.
+No. Alicia is more than that.

 For me, the poem’s message was clear.
 Despite being covered in grime, a sunflower will always be a sunflower, made more beautiful by the perseverance it demonstrated in continuing to grow out of that toxic dirt.